Archive for the 'Breckenridge real estate' Category

 By incorporating elements from the Old World with modern convenience and technology, the European-based homeowners have created their unique American home for family and friends in the mountains of Breckenridge Colorado.
 Interior stone archways link the living areas to the entry foyer, where the character of reclaimed Douglas fir post and beam creates an atmosphere of warmth and tradition.
 The freeform, hand-crafted timber frame staircase leads to the secluded second floor master suite, which features a spa-style bathroom and Read more »

-real estate sale Soon, it may be easier to find open houses in BreckenridgeA group of real estate agents have petitioned Breckenridge town council to allow them to put up signs directing people to open houses.
+real estate sale Soon, It May Be Easier To Find Open Houses In BreckenridgeA group of real estate agents have petitioned Breckenridge town council to allow them to put up signs directing people to open houses.
 They submitted 30 letters showing support for their cause.

-Currently, and for more than 10 years, the town code has only allowed a single “open house” sign on the property for sale.
+Currently, and for more than 10 years, the town code has only allowed a single open house sign on the property for sale.
 It doesn’t permit any other signs directing drivers through twists and turns of neighborhoods.
 As a result, Read more »

-Luxury strikes Breckenridge again
+Luxury Strikes Breckenridge Again

-water house main street breckenridge Luxury strikes Breckenridge again
+water house main street breckenridge Luxury Strikes Breckenridge Again

-complex with 55 luxury units, which are close to Quicksilver lift at the base of Peak 9.
+On Aug.
+22, developers started building Water House on Main Street in Breckenridge a $70 million condo complex with 55 luxury units, which are close to Quicksilver lift at the base of Peak 9.

-Developers dubbed the interior design and furnishings, by Ranch House Design, as the “highest quality” in Breckenridge.
+Developers dubbed the interior design and furnishings, by Ranch House Design, as the highest quality in Breckenridge.
 Oz Architecture in Boulder designed the buildings, which will include a pool, 7 hot tubs, parking underground and a valet to carry skis.

-1181908121 3a8e07d7d4 o Storage, instead of homes, may come to BreckenridgeThe town of Breckenridge wanted townhome development, but it might be getting 60,000 square feet of storage units, instead.
+1181908121 3a8e07d7d4 o Storage, Instead Of Homes, May Come To BreckenridgeThe town of Breckenridge wanted townhome development, but it might be getting 60,000 square feet of storage units, instead.

 Kurt Ave and Kirk Mickelsen think it’s more profitable to build storage on 4 acres they own on Highway 9, across from 7-Eleven.
 If they built townhomes, more than half would have to be affordable housing, according to town guidelines.
 So, in essence, the town’s stringent affordable housing demands on new developers are shooting both parties in the foot, and Ave and Mickelsen have decided not to play the game.